 - What is the experience, licensing, and training of the surgeon?

 - How many body hair to head transplants have they performed?
 Can I see the surgical portfolio?

 - What is the success rate of the surgery?

 - What kind of complications have patients experienced after their body hair extraction for scalp transplant?

-- Can I meet a previous patient of the surgeon who had body hair transplant?
+- Can I meet a previous patient of the surgeon who had body hair for a hair transplant?

 - What is the aftercare plan?

 How Best to Prepare for Body Hair Transplant

-Before getting body hair transplant, you need to make the following preparations:
+Before getting a hair transplant from body hair, you need to make the following preparations:

 - Discontinue any blood thinners or supplements as they increase the risk of bleeding.

 - Do not smoke, drink alcohol, or do recreational drugs.

-- Your hair transplant surgeon may give you a prescription for minoxidil for 6 months before the surgery so that more hair is in the anagen phase.
+- Your hair transplant surgeon may give you a prescription for minoxidil 6 months before the surgery so that more hair is in the anagen phase.

 - You may also need to wet shave the donor areas a week before the surgery so that the surgeon can find the hairs in the anagen phase of hair growth.